OdinReiter/ESPHome_DALI-Interface/README.md

 - sending Faderate and Fadetime
 - interface for getting current brightness value etc
-- reading values from the bus
+- reading values from the bus (with hardware update)

 ## Others